plutothespacedog/ECE350-Toolchain-Mac/README.md

 - USB FTDI Drivers
 - Icarus Verilog
 - GTKWave

 If you wish to install the software yourself, follow the instructions below.

 ## Manual Installation
 ### Installing Homebrew
-Installing Homebrew will also install the Xcode Command Line Tools.
-You can install them using this process or install them manually yourself.
 1. In a termianl window, enter

-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

 ### Installing Command Line Tools
+Installing Homebrew will also install the Xcode Command Line Tools.
+You can install them using the Homebrew installer or manually yourself.
 1. Install Xcode (install from the AppStore)
 2. from Xcode -> Preferences -> Downloads